 The video topic is: Teach something to your cohort of fellow Knight-Hennessy Scholars. (up to 2 minutes long)

 Recording yourself as you teach something to an audience is a fantastic way to show how you translate complex ideas into a format that can be understood by just about anybody.
 It is also a chance for you to have some fun as you reveal something special about your interests, hobbies, knowledge, and skills.
 Since the committee is explicitly not interested in the production quality of this video, they really do want to get a sense of what you’re like in person, what teaching means to you, and how you present yourself to an audience of strangers.

 Stanford Knight-Hennessy Program acceptance rate: A brief reality check

-Though Stanford Knight-Hennessy is only in its fourth year of existence, it is one of the most competitive awards for graduate school in the world.
+Though Stanford Knight-Hennessy is only in its fifth year of existence, it is one of the most competitive awards for graduate school in the world.
 This is especially true because anyone in the world who wishes to participate in any graduate program at Stanford is eligible to apply.
 Considering that only 3,000 people are admitted to Stanford’s graduate school programs every year and that, of those admitted, only 80-100 individuals will be admitted to the Knight-Hennessy Scholars Program, the chances of winning this award are slim.
 However, taking the time to write such rich materials about yourself and your goals is a great opportunity to build a portfolio of materials that you can use for a number of extramural fellowship and scholarship applications throughout your time in graduate school.
 That alone makes it worth a shot.